 Students may self-initiate placements under the guidelines of the Office of Field Education or seek a placement coordinated by the Office of Field Education.

 Through the generosity of the Rural Church Division of the Duke Endowment, based in Charlotte, N.C., placements in Endowment-eligible churches and agencies in North Carolina provide substantial stipend/tuition assistance.
-Duke Endowment-eligible placements provide $9,000 per student in stipend/tuition assistance.
-Other placements assist up to $8,600 per student.
+Duke Endowment-eligible placements provide $9,100 per student in stipend/tuition assistance.
+Other placements assist a minimum of $7,800 per student.

 Placement opportunities include: